Société à responsabilité limitée / Società a responsibilità limitata / Gesellschaft mit beschränkter Haftung (Limited Liability Company)

 Switzerland is an excellent jurisdiction to establish a holding company, ideal for investors who need to manage substantial shares of other entities, especially when they are resident for tax purposes outside the Swiss borders.

 Their dividends received may qualify for a tax exemption if investment represents over CHF 1,000,000 or parent company holds at least 10% of the total capital of the distributing company.
-In addition, capital gains may be exempt if are derived from the sale of shares held for over 1 year and represent 10% of subsidiary’s capital.
+In addition, capital gains may be exempt if are derived from the sale of shares held for over 1 year and represent 10% of the subsidiary’s capital.

 Switzerland is also an excellent jurisdiction to incorporate for trading companies that only conduct administrative functions in Switzerland and do not carry out commercial activities in the country, as they may qualify for an advantageous tax regime, where only a small portion of foreign-source income (0% to 15%) is taxable and dividends and capital gains may be tax exempt.